 Companies who operate in retail space, yet provide services rather than goods, are doing well.
 Medtail (medical uses in retail space) is doing quite well.
 Aspen Dental and other providers of dental, optometry, dialysis, plasma donation, and urgent care continue to open new locations.
 These users, who provide direct-to-consumer services, prefer to be located in strong retail areas with good access, visibility, strong traffic counts, and retail synergy.
 These users provide retail landlords with an opportunity to diversify their tenant mix and backfill space that was traditionally occupied by retailers who provide goods.
 Typically these uses won’t be restricted in leases and CC&R’s, and are typically operated by well-capitalized organizations.

 Some of the biggest losers in this new retail environment are class B and C mall tenants – primarily department and apparel stores.
 Also, many big boxes retailers who’s products can be bought online have and will continue to struggle.
 Malls, particularly in the Midwest, that cater to the middle class are nearly empty.
 These malls once catered to middle-class factory workers.
-Unfortunately, middle-class factory works are no longer middle class.
+Unfortunately, middle-class factory workers are no longer middle class.
 They are now low-income.
 Now they shop at dollar stores and Wal-Mart.
 This is why dollar stores are blowing up rural markets across the Midwest and around the county.
 Credit Suisse predicts that 25% of the 1,100 enclosed malls currently operating in the U.S. will shut down in the next five years.
 Other losers include many sporting goods stores, apparel stores, and shoe stores.
 It’s predicted that 8,000 to 9,000 store closings will occur this year across the U.S. and REIS predicts rising vacancy rates over the next year or two as retailers try to figure out their omnichannel strategy.